* Independent crude shipment to market challenges Tripoli

 Jathran had commanded a brigade of former rebels paid by the state to protect petroleum facilities.
 He defected with his troops, however, to take over the ports.

-In January, the Libyan navy fired on a Maltese-flagged tanker which it said had tried to load oil from the protesters in Es Sider.
+In January, the Libyan navy fired on a Maltese-flagged tanker which it said had tried to load oil from the protesters in the Es Sider port.

 The North Korean-flagged Morning Glory, which was previously flagged in Liberia, had been circling off the Libyan coast for days.